Sons of Bransford (S.O.B.)

 After years of being a confirmed and highly eligible bachelor, Jim was smitten with Barbara Powers.
 The two became one in February 1995 and they have remained happily married and supportive of each other through various life changes.
 He became a father to another daughter through marriage, Alcenya Ajaye, a Victim Services Coordinator for the Public Safety Department.
 Jim lovingly embraces his new role as grandfather to all his grandchildren, biological and those by marriage.

-Jim recently retired from the job but not from service.
-He is still active in the community working with African American men and their families, as well as our East African brothers and sisters to help improve their access to the courts.
+Jim retired with 13 years of service from the Hennepin County Public Defender’s Office as Dispositional Advisor, where he touched multiple generations of families with his plain-spoken and practical approach to solving life’s problems.
+After retirement, he was still active in the community working with African American men and their families, as well as our East African brothers and sisters to help improve their access to the courts.
 He is involved in the HIV/AIDs ministry at Mt.
 Olivet Baptist Church, and he still volunteers at Phyllis Wheatley and Oasis of Love.

-Mr. Jim Bransford is the embodiment of resiliency, tenacity and love for family and the community.
-He is truly a man who walks the walk and does not just talk the talk.
+Jim has touched multiple generations of families with his plain-spoken and practical approach to solving life’s problems.
+Jim was the embodiment of resiliency, tenacity, and love for family and community.
+Mr. Jim Bransford is the embodiment of resiliency, tenacity, and love for family and the community.
+He was truly a man who walks the walk and did not just talk the talk.